MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/faqs-marketing-text.md

 - Unlocks creativity to provide more engaging product descriptions.
 - Improves consistency of marketing material for product lines.

-## <a name="what-are-the-systems-capabilities"></a>What are the system's capabilities?
+## What are the system's capabilities?

 The [!INCLUDE[feature-marketing-text-suggestions](includes/feature-marketing-text-suggestions.md)] feature uses [Microsoft's Azure OpenAI Service](/azure/cognitive-services/openai/overview) to access powerful language models that analyse and generate natural language.
 These models have been trained on a wide body of text datasets.
 As a result, Copilot can generate suggested, personalised responses in English based on a minimal amount of input data, like an item's attributes, category, or description.

-## <a name="what-is-the-systems-intended-use"></a>What is the system's intended use?
+## What is the system's intended use?

 This feature is intended to assist users in creating marketing text for items in [!INCLUDE[prod_short](includes/prod_short.md)].
 Writers use the feature to quickly get compelling and engaging text suggestions, which are then reviewed and edited for accuracy.

-## <a name="how-was-item-marketing-text-evaluated-what-metrics-are-used-to-measure-performance"></a>How was item marketing text evaluated?
+## How was item marketing text evaluated?
 What metrics are used to measure performance?

 - The feature underwent extensive testing where numerous texts in different languages were evaluated by language experts against various criteria.
 Testing was based on [!INCLUDE[prod_short](includes/prod_short.md)]'s demonstration data and other fictitious product catalogues.
 - This feature is built in accordance with Microsoft's Responsible AI Standard.
 [Learn more about responsible AI from Microsoft](https://aka.ms/RAI).

-## <a name="how-does-microsoft-monitor-the-quality-of-generated-content"></a>How does Microsoft monitor the quality of generated content?
+## How does Microsoft monitor the quality of generated content?

 Microsoft has various systems in place to ensure Copilot capabilities remain operational and generate content of the highest quality.